Updated: Apr 10

-Measure out 1 1/2 cup flour and put it in your large mixing bowl.
+Measure out 3 cups flour into your large mixing bowl.

 Set that aside with your yeast mixture and get a medium bowl for the wet ingredients.

-Then put 1/8 cup buttah in a glass bowl to melt in the microwave.
+Then put 1/4 cup butter in a glass bowl to melt in the microwave.

-Take your orange and juice it into the bowl along with the zest.
-I did the entire orange because I love that fresh spring flavor in this bread but you could do 1/2 an orange if you want less.
+Take your orange and juice 1/2 cup it into the bowl along with the zest.
+This is the best part and gives the bread that fresh spring flavor!

-Measure 1/4 teaspoon of pure anise extract.
-My family loves this flavoring, we use it in pizzelles, it tastes like licorice and makes a delicious flavor combination with the orange.
+Measure 1/2 teaspoon of pure anise extract.
+My family loves this flavoring, we use it in pizzelles too, it tastes like licorice and makes a delicious flavor combination with the orange.